syncfusion-content/javascript-docs/js/Scroller/Customizing-the-scroll-Step.md

                                 output representation of data, such as a chart or a diagram.
 Multiple views of the same data are possible, such as a bar chart for management and a tabular view for accountants.
-                                The controller mediates input, converting it to commands for the model or view.The central ideas behind MVC are code reusability and n addition to dividing the application into three kinds of components, the MVC design defines the interactions between them.</p>
+                                The controller mediates input, converting it to commands for the model or view.The central ideas behind MVC are code reusable and n addition to dividing the application into three kinds of components, the MVC design defines the interactions between them.</p>
                                 <ul>
                                        <li>